minibolt-guide/minibolt/guide/bonus/bitcoin/sparrow-terminal.md

   ![Sparrow_Terminal](../../../images/sparrow-terminal.png)

-⚠ Sparrow terminal not works on MobaXterm with X11-Forwarding enabled.
+⚠️ Sparrow terminal doesn't work on MobaXterm with X11-Forwarding enabled in the SSH connection.

 * In "wallet" tab you can create or restore your wallet